 - Visual disorders

 Symptoms can be related more specifically to the location of the meningioma.
-Examples include the following:
+Examples include:

-- Falx and Parasagittal: Impaired levels of brain functioning such as reasoning and memory.
+- Falx and Parasagittal: Impaired levels of brain functioning, such as in reasoning and memory.
 If located in the middle section, it would likely cause leg weakness/numbness or seizures.

 - Convexity: May cause seizures, headaches and neurological deficits.